ethan-allavarpu/fantasy-football-modeling/README.md

 🚧 This repository is currently being developed.
 Last updated on September 1, 2022

-Before implementation, ensure that you have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed and make sure it is in your bin path to use Selenium Webdriver.
+Before implementation, make sure that you have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed and make sure it is in your bin path to use Selenium Webdriver.
 Geckodriver uses the Firefox browser; if you prefer an alternate browser implementation, you can adjust the code accordingly to scrape the data correctly.

 ## Model Deployment